coryarcangel/personal-computing/site/index.md

 We will be working towards an informal, and private online exhibition on ...
 Friday the last day of the workshop!.

 The workshop is organised as a crash course in all things related to anything I can think of in making online work, and putting together an online exhibition.
 It's going to be fast paced, a bit un-focused, and I'll try to cram as much information in as I can in the 5 days.
 Don't worry if you miss something, because we will keeping track of everyting on the social network Are.na - which will be a big part of the class.
-We will start with the basics and focusing on a framework to discuss the seemingly simple question - what is contemporary art? and working from there we will dive into contemporary art and all it's online permutations, with a healthy dose of fringe experiences regarding our digital daily lives.
+We will start with the basics and focus on a framework to discuss the seemingly simple question - what is contemporary art?
+And working from there we will dive into contemporary art and all it's online permutations, with a healthy dose of fringe experiences regarding our digital daily lives.

 A few notes on COVID.
 I realize this might seem a disappointment to not meet IRL, but I thought of this as an opportunity which seems very timely given the workshop is about art to be experienced at a distance.
 So, in keeping with those thoughts, I have re-worked the workshop to take advantage of things which are not IRL based.
 Yah!